 Gaming industry consultant John A. Pappas estimates the industry could produce $1 billion in revenue over the first five years.

-“We know a good bill when we see it,” Pappas told the committee, according to OPR.
+“We know a good bill when we see it,” Pappas told the committee.

 While there seems to be support so far, Illinois online gaming legislation isn’t as far along as in Connecticut.
 The state’s entrance into any potential online poker compact would be a nice addition.